MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateEXTA.md

   > - The combined ad title and ad text must be at least three words long.
   > - These character limits include spaces and any default .
 [Learn more about dynamic text](hlp_BA_CONC_AboutParameters.md)
   > - If your final URL includes "http://", these characters do not count against the character limit.
 However, if it includes "https://", these characters *do* count against the character limit.
-  > - Keep in mind that double-width characters — such as Chinese characters — count as two characters each.
+  > - Keep in mind that double-width characters â€” such as Chinese characters â€” count as two characters each.
   > - Ad titles, paths, and ad text cannot contain scripts, HTML, or other markup language.

 - **Change an existing expanded text ad**